Skip to contents

 # Verify that they have the same values

-Overall, incorporating absorption more broadly has reduced the net movement flow because a portion of the individuals is now being removed before reaching the destination.
-More importantly, the incorporation of absorption now means the destination is not guaranteed to be reached, leading to a dramatic drop in the net movement at the destination cell.
-We can subtract the absorption model from the non-absorption model to see how much net movement flow has decreased.
+Incorporating absorption more broadly has reduced the net movement flow between our start and end points because now the destination is not guaranteed to be reached, leading to a dramatic drop in the net movement at the destination cell.
+We can subtract the non-absorption model from the absorption model to see how much net movement flow has decreased.

 net_samc_ras[dest_cell] # Net movement flow at destination w/o absorption